 A Little More Food Will Help

 The last and likely most important tip.
-Dog owners know that during winter months to decrease the number of calories their dog consumes because of less activity with colder temperatures and fewer walks.
-When you are out camping though your movement and exercise will be higher than usual, so a natural increase in food is a great solution.
+Dog owners know that during the winter months to decrease the number of calories their dog consumes because of less activity with colder temperatures and fewer walks.
+When you are out camping your movement and exercise will be higher than usual, so a natural increase in food is a great solution.

 There is more to this though as PetMD mention:

 “Studies suggest that dogs subject to low temperature exposure need two to three times the normal calories as they need at a more moderate temperature”.

 My advice would be to use your best judgment when camping and keep an eye on how cold it is.
 If you think the temperature is lower than your dog is used to then maybe even more food is the way to go.
 I am sure your dog will love you for all the extra food and treats.

 You will be able to tell if your dog is too cold easily as the signs are similar to humans.
 You should focus on keeping your dogs temperature up and ensure they are nice a cozy.
 That being said there might well be situations that are just too cold for your dog.